gasb150/game_style/README.md

 [GameStyle](https://shrouded-escarpment-15877.herokuapp.com/)

 ## :wrench: Getting Started
-> Take a copy of this project locally [Video_step](https://www.loom.com/share/3d78234501a34256a7379126c85be265)
+> Take a copy of this project [Video_step](https://www.loom.com/share/3d78234501a34256a7379126c85be265)
 - Go to the main page of the repo.
 - Press the "Code" button and get the repo link.